Vince Flynn: Novels

 Mitch Rapp is a fictional undercover CIA counterterrorism agent.
 Rapp's primary focus is to thwart terrorist attacks on the U.S., and he is presented as an aggressive operative willing to take measures more extreme than might commonly be considered acceptable.
 His constant frustration with procedures and red tape is a major theme in the series.

-Starting in 2015 with The Survivor, the Mitch Rapp series has been continued by Kyle Mills.
+From 2015 to 2023, the Mitch Rapp series was continued by Kyle Mills.
+Starting in 2024 with Capture or Kill, the Mitch Rapp series has been continued by Don Bentley.